How to build an online store in 6 steps

 3/ Don’t be afraid to share any sensitive information

-Try to clearly describe what you expect from your potential software partner.
+To build a good online store, clearly describe what you expect from your potential ecommerce development partner.
 Sign the non-disclosure agreement (NDA) and feel free to discuss any sensitive information with no fear.

 The better you describe the project plan, desired results, and budgets, the better your future vendor could understand the scope of work and what resources they should commit to maximize the return on your investment and deliver quality work.

-4/ Full-cycle services vs highly specialized agencies: what to choose
+4/ Full-cycle services vs highly specialized ecommerce agencies: what to choose

 It depends on the goals, but if you want to keep it simple, choose the second type, as it’s much easier to align the processes with one team rather than several.
 Besides, it will definitely cost you less in the long-term.